gecko0307/gscript3/README.md

 ## AST Macros

-Unstable experimental feature.
+**Unstable experimental feature**.
 Macro is a symbolic name for an abstract expression.
 It is inserted (expanded) to the AST at the point where it is referenced:

 ```
 macro test = (x < 10);